-Students can choose to complete this certificate alone, achieving the Certificate in Interpersonal Skills, or they can continue on to complete the Bachelor of Counselling.
+Students can choose to complete this counselling certificate (level 5) alone, achieving the Certificate in Interpersonal Skills, or they can continue on to complete the Bachelor of Counselling.

 Click HERE to download the Application Booklet.
 This will give you a clear understanding of all of the required documents and the process to follow to enable you to enrol.

 Fees listed are indicative only and may vary with course selection.
 Exact fees can be confirmed when you

 * International learners are required to pay additional costs to attend one of our courses or programmes.
 These additional costs include medical and travel insurance cover.

 Our Counselling courses require you to bring your own device (BYOD) for study at Vision College.

 Below are the minimum specifications required for this counselling course, anything less than this will not open the programmes required.

 Windows 10 Operating System (from January 2020 any Windows version less than 10 will not be able to connect to the ATC New Zealand wireless network)

 320GB+ Hard Drive or 128GB+ Solid State Drive